Why This Matters

 Our Research

-This list features some of the best brick-and-mortar schools in Massachusetts.
-Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for post-secondary institutions.
+This list features some of the best brick-and-mortar colleges in Massachusetts.
+Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality.
 We included liberal arts colleges and research universities as well as small, midsize, and large institutions.
-Next, we compared this comprehensive list to a list of aggregated college rankings from reputable publications like the U.S. News & World Report among others to simplify a student’s college search.
+Next, we compared this comprehensive list to a list of aggregated college rankings from reputable publications, such as U.S. News & World Report, to simplify a student’s college search.
 We pored through these rankings so students don’t have to.

 The Top 50 Colleges in Massachusetts